kunal14901/Robust-Glasso-for-Portfolio-Optimization/README.md

 ## 📧 Contact

-For academic inquiries: [Institutional Email]@iitkgp.ac.in
+For inquiries: iknir1234@gmail.com

 ---

-*Note: This implementation is part of ongoing research at IIT Kharagpur (2023-2024).*
+*Note: This implementation was a part of research at IIT Kharagpur (2023-2024).*